OsatoOsagie/py-blockchain/02_Blockchain_Code.md

 Verify that you understand what's happening.

+Where would you add some "data" to this chain e.g. if it were a crypto-currency where are the transactions for each block stored?

 ### 8. Add flask
 Try running the enhanced version ```flask_blockchain.py```.
 This allows you to interact with the chain a little easier in a web browser.